 Brief education for patients with CLBP is effective in reducing sick leave and disability when compared to usual care.
-He are ducation in a clinical setting (defined as "examination, information, reassurance and advice to stay active") was not shown to be any more effective at reducing pain than usual care alone.
-He
+Brief education in a clinical setting (defined as "examination, information, reassurance and advice to stay active") was not shown to be any more effective at reducing pain than usual care alone.

-There is limited evidence that brief education compared to other active interventions, such as spinal stabilisation, yoga, physiotherapy treatment, exercise, acupuncture and massage, is effective for pain or disability in either the short- or the long-term.
-140,141
+There is limited evidence that brief education compared to other active interventions, such as spinal stabilisation, yoga, physiotherapy treatment, exercise, acupuncture and massage, is effective for pain or disability in either the short or the long term. ^{140,141}